When you’re a beginner on the guitar you spend most of your practice time learning new skills.

 Let’s discuss what these two terms mean for you:

 - Mastery: Even a beginner can bend a guitar string.
 What no beginner can do is bend the note in tune every time, without any unwanted strings buzzing.
-If he could, he would not be a beginner.
+If he could, he would not be a beginner but an intermediate guitarist.

 An even more advanced player will not only bend strings in tune but also experiment with different types of bends, with the speed of the bends, as well as apply vibrato to the bent note.